francescovenica/sample-app/PART-2.md

 };
 ```

+You have probably noticed that we are not passing the todos to our page component so in this moment we don't have any object containing the todos, the reason why we have done this is becuase we are going to fetch them again using `useTodosQuery` but instead of fetching from the api we'll fetch them against the Apollo cache.
+Doing this we can have the todos rendered on server side and at the same time have the data on our client side store.
+We are passing to the query hook also other 2 more arguments, `nextFetchPolicy` and `notifyOnNetworkStatusChange`, the first argument let the hook send any request after the first one with a cache policy set to `network-only`, so for all the next requests we are not going to use the cache again but we will fetch directly the api, `notifyOnNetworkStatusChange` is telling the hook to re-render the page if the network status change, this will be useful when we run a mutation becuase it will rerender the page at the end of the request.

-`useTodosQuery` will fetch all our todos, as you can see the fetch policy is `cache-only`, this because we already fetched the todos in the server side so we can just read the cache, the `nextFetchPolicy` is for all the future request, in that case we want don't want to use the cache as we want to have always fresh data, `notifyOnNetworkStatusChange` is very important as it will re-render the component everytime the network status change, so if we run a mutation to update a todo the hook will rerender the component with the new data.
-In order to update the UI we just need to add some more code, the below mutation have a new prop called `update` that will read the cache for the `TodosQuery` and it will append the result of the mutation to the list of todos rerendering the UI with the new todo:
+In this page we have added a form that on submit send a mutation to create a todo, if you try you will see that the UI wil remain the same without the new todo, in order to update the UI we just need to add some more code, the below mutation have a new prop called `update` that will read the cache for the `TodosQuery` and it will append the result of the mutation to the list of todos rerendering the UI with the new todo:

 ```
 const [createTodo] = useCreateTodoMutation({